LeGend077/diseases-addon/README.md

    - A 12% chance to get rabies from getting bit by Polar Bears and Wolves.
    - Getting a rabies disallows you from drinking water, which is crucial!
 6. Ender Sickness
+   - There is a counter that gets incremented each time you throw a pearl up to 8.
-   - A 50% chance to get sick from using more than 8 ender pearls.
+   - A 50% chance to increment the counter everytime you throw a pearl.
+If the counter is 8, you'll get ender sickness.

 ### General Problems:
 1. Walking Barefoot<br>
+   - A 2% chance of getting damaged by walking barefoot.
+   - Can be avoided by wearing any Boots.
 2. Thirst
    - You can lose thirst from sprinting or swimming.
    - You can lose thirst from eating cooked foods<br><br>